luanelioliveira/luanelioliveira/README.md

 # About me 👋
+Hi there!

-I was born in Brazil.
-I worked in Accounting, Health and Logistic softwares in the past, but today I've worked with Tracking and Experimentation platform.
-These experiences gives me a new perspective looking at the details and forecasting limited resources, this also allows great improvements in logical thinking and problem-solving skills.
+My name is Luan.
+I'm 31 years old and I was born in Brazil.

+Currently, I'm a Software Enginner at OLX Brazil and I've been working with Tracking and Experimentation platform but I already worked in Accounting, Health and Logistic softwares in the past.

+These experiences gave me a new perspective looking at the details and forecasting limited resources, this also allows great improvements in logical thinking and problem-solving skills.
-Now I'm into web development, working as a software engineer at OLX Brazil

 I'm always aware of the existence of a variated pool of skills that makes me humble & listen-first-minded.
 I also have strong logical communication skills and a problem-solving attitude.

 My highest goal is to make the world a better place through tech.
-Never forget that tech is always a tool and not a purpose by itself.

 I speak Portuguese and enough English to be a valuable contributor :)